And won’t tell you. Srsly.

 7. He hates patent searches.
 Because they may discourage you from filing your patent application.
 So he’ll talk you out of doing a patent search.
 Although patent searches cost more in the short term, doing a patent search costs less in the long term (for the applicant).

 8. His patent bar registration number.
 He has not passed the patent bar.
 So he’s not actually a patent lawyer.
 (Although he may be a patent litigator or an “intellectual property” lawyer.)

 9. He loves to file foreign patents.
 Because they are very profitable.
 He’ll convince you to file them.
-In fact, most foreign patents are a waste of money.
+In fact, many foreign patents are overkill.

 10. He’ll file anything.
 Because his only tool is a hammer.
 In fact, sometimes trade secrets are better than patents.